tommilburn/rex-sort/README.md

 I exported the frame image sequence onto an extra hard drive because, uh, I just didn't have 60GB of free SSD space for png files of Whoopi Goldberg.
 43:23.042000 minutes later and I was the proud owner of 131K images and a CSV file for quick reference to all of the generated data.

 Another 2:22.425000 and the files are all renamed from 000000 to 131925.
 Then came stitching them together, and with that learning how ffmpeg works.
-It took a few minutes of fumbling around with codec settings and getting the output video file to be a high enough quality, but after two or three hours of testing I found the
+It took a few minutes of fumbling around with codec settings and getting the output video file to be a high enough quality, but after some testing I found that:

 `ffmpeg -i %06d.png -vcodec libx264 -r 25 -b:v 6000k video.avi`